Why LGBTQIA+ Women Should Run for Office

-- Out of 986 known out LGBTQ+ elected officials nationwide, roughly 40% (399) are women, and only 9% identify as women of color.
+- As of 2021, out of 986 known out LGBTQIA+ elected officials nationwide, roughly 40% (399) are women, and only 9% identify as women of color.
 These percentages track pretty similarly across LGBTQ+ candidates who ran in 2020.

 - When queer women run, they win.
 A 2017 analysis by LGBTQ Victory Institute shows queer women win at higher rates than queer men.

 - Even with recent gains in representation, queer folks still comprise only 0.19% of all elected officials.
-That’s barely one-fifth of one percent!
+That’s less than one-fifth of one percent!

-Imagine what our government might look like once that number reaches 1%…5%…or even 10%!
-I have to imagine that our government would be a more thoughtful, empathetic body of individuals who cared about improving people’s lives from all backgrounds, not just those who look or think as they do.
+Imagine what our government would look like once that number reaches 1%…5%…or even 10%!
+I have to think that our government would be a more thoughtful, empathetic body of individuals who care about improving the lives of people from all backgrounds, not just those who look or think as they do.
 It would probably also just be a more fun place to work!

 Now, I am the first to admit that running for office as a queer woman of color is much easier said than done.
 I have yet to take the plunge because I worry about the impact of entering public office on my family.
-So many sacrifices would have to be made, and risks would have to be taken, especially in today’s climate when the forces of sexism, racism, homophobia, and transphobia are having the heyday they are.
-These are no minor considerations to weigh, especially when our safety and the safety of those we love are on the line.
+So many sacrifices would have to be made, and risks would have to be taken, especially in today’s climate where sexism, racism, homophobia, and transphobia seem to be everywhere you turn.
+These are no minor considerations to weigh, especially when our safety and the safety of those we love is on the line.
 I do know, though, that there is strength in numbers.
 What better way to honor the legacy of those who blazed the trail before us than to literally RUN on it?
 (See what I did there?)
-Whether you win or not, even just getting your name on a ballot advances us a step farther on the goal towards equal representation.
+Whether you win or not, just getting your name on a ballot advances us a step farther on the goal towards equal representation.

 So, what do you say?
 Let’s get this snowball rolling!